White Sox vs. Marlins Player Props Betting Odds

-Player props can be found for Luis Robert and Luis Arraez, among others, when the Chicago White Sox host the Miami Marlins at Guaranteed Rate Field on Friday at 8:10 PM ET.
+Player prop betting options for Luis Arraez, Luis Robert and others are available in the Miami Marlins-Chicago White Sox matchup at Guaranteed Rate Field on Saturday, starting at 2:10 PM ET.

 White Sox vs. Marlins Game Info